aviaryan/tYp3r/README.md

 ### Output

 ```
-dis is a nOrmAl SAnE piEce of t3Xt wriTTen by ThE AUtHOR oF DIs t0ol.
+dIS 1S a NoRMaL sAnE PIeC3 0F t3xT wrITTEN bY da AuThoR oF thIS TO0l.
-waT u DO wid IT iS noNe of maH BusineSs.
+waT u D0 wid 1T iZz noNe of maH BuSineSs.
 ```

 ### Contribute